danwatford/spfx-react-user-group-info/README.md

-# user-group-info
+# Site User and Group Information

 ## Summary

-Web Part that displays SharePoint user ids for the current user and any Active AD groups they are a member of which are known to the SharePoint site.
+Looks up the SharePoint site user/group ids related to a user.
+Azure AD groups that the user belongs to, and which are known to the SharePoint site, are also displayed.

+Note: Azure AD Groups are represented as Site Users in SharePoint.

 ## Used SharePoint Framework Version